 3. Once you answer these questions you will understand what the objective is for your 2- minute scene.

-If you want more questions to understand the character get asdf
+If you want more questions to understand the character get my character worksheet.

 4. Now keeping this objective in mind, try to recreate the 2-minutes of your life.
 Keep the same props and situations that you had in real life.